Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 • Launch the software (as administrator) and connect the USB interface module.

 • Go to the balancing module.
-Create a new record for the unit being balanced, entering its name, mass and other available data.
+Create a new record for the unit being balanced.

 • Select balancing type: 1-plane (static) for narrow rotors or 2-plane (dynamic) for most other cases.

-• Define correction planes: choose places on the rotor where corrective weights can be safely and reliably installed (e.g., rear disk of fan impeller, special grooves on shaft).
+• Define correction planes: choose places on the rotor where corrective weights can be safely installed.

 Section 2.3: Balancing Procedure: Step-by-Step Guide